p0dalirius/ipsourcebypass/README.md

 ## Autodetecting responses that stands out

 Results are sorted by uniqueness of their response's length.
-This means that the results with unique response length will be on top, and results with response's length occuring multiple times at the bottom:
+This means that the results with unique response length will be on top, and results with response's length occurring multiple times at the bottom:

 | Two different result lengths | Four different result lengths  |
 |------------------------------|--------------------------------|